eprover/eprover/README.md

 **NOTE**: The CASC ReadMe file with information for the CADE ATP System Competition is in `DOC/Readme`.
+**NOTE**: The ultimate source is now README.md.
+Don't edit the plain README!

 Short Installation Instructions for the Impatient
 =================================================